JuliaPy/PyCall.jl/README.md

 your `PATH`.
 If PyCall can't find your Python, then it will install its own via Conda as described above.

-If you want to use a different version of Python on your system, you can change the Python version by setting the `PYTHON` environment variable and then re-running `Pkg.build("PyCall")`.
+If you want to use a different version of Python on your system, you can change the Python version by setting the `PYTHON` environment variable to the path of the `python` executable and then re-running `Pkg.build("PyCall")`.
 In Julia:

     ENV["PYTHON"] = "... path of the python program you want ..."
     Pkg.build("PyCall")